-July 21 2005 London Bombings Fast Facts
+July 21 2005 London Bombings Fast Facts | CNN

 August 7, 2005 - British police announce that a total of five men have now been charged: Ibrahim, 27, attempted murder and conspiracy to murder; Ramzi Mohammed, 23, attempted murder and conspiracy to murder; Manfo Kwaku Asiedu, 32, conspiracy to murder; Siraj Yassin Abdullah Ali, 30, and Wahbi Mohammed, 22, both charged with assisting in evading arrest.

-April 28, 2006 - Ibrahim, Ramzi Mohammed, Omar, Asiedu, and Osman, appear via video link at the Central Criminal Court, all pleading "not guilty" to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
-The indictment of Adel Yahya is postponed until June.
+April 28, 2006 - Ibrahim, Ramzi Mohammed, Omar, Asiedu and Osman appear via video link at the Central Criminal Court, all pleading “not guilty” to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
+The indictment of a sixth suspect, Adel Yahya, is postponed until June.
 He is accused of conspiracy to cause explosions.

 July 9, 2007 - A jury convicts four of the defendants on the charges of conspiracy to commit murder: Ibrahim, Omar, Ramzi Mohammed and Osman.

-July 10, 2007 - The jury fails to reach a verdict on the remaining two defendants: Asiedu and Yahya.
+July 10, 2007 - The jury fails to reach a verdict on the remaining two defendants, Asiedu and Yahya.

 November 5, 2007 - Yahya receives six years in jail after pleading guilty to collecting information likely to be used in a terrorist act.

-November 20, 2007 - Asiedu is given a 33-year sentence after he pleads to conspiracy to cause explosions.
+November 20, 2007 - Asiedu is given a 33-year sentence after he pleads guilty to conspiracy to cause explosions.

-February 2008 - After a four-month trial, five men are convicted for assisting the would-be bombers and hiding information: Wahbi Mohammed (17 years), Siraj Yassin Abdullah Ali (12 years), Ismail Abdurahman (10 years), Abdul Waxid Sherif (10 years), Muhedin Ali (seven years).
+February 2008 - After a four-month trial, five men are convicted for assisting the would-be bombers and are sentenced: Wahbi Mohammed (17 years), Siraj Yassin Abdullah Ali (12 years), Ismail Abdurahman (10 years), Abdul Waxid Sherif (10 years) and Muhedin Ali (seven years).

 2011 - Abdurahman and Siraj Yassin Abdullah are freed early.

-April 30, 2012 - Internal al Qaeda documents surface providing details that British-subject and al Qaeda operative Rashid Rauf planned the 2005 London bombings carried out by groups led by Mohammed Siddique Khan on July 7 and Ibrahimon on July 21.
+April 30, 2012 - Internal al Qaeda documents surface providing details that British subject and al Qaeda operative Rashid Rauf planned the 2005 London bombings carried out by groups led by Mohammed Siddique Khan on July 7 and Ibrahim on July 21.

 December 16, 2014 - Abdurahman, Ibrahim, Omar and Ramzi Mohammed lose an appeal in the European Court of Human Rights.
 They claim that their access to legal counsel was delayed when they were being questioned by police.